Tamaya, also called bamboo begonia and Begonia maculata, is a magnificent indoor plant that offers abundant flowers.

 You’ll also notice its evergreen leafage that evolves from bright green to emerald green, and is sprinkled with silver spots delicately ordered along the leaf veins.
 It truly shines as an exquisite ornamental plant.
 The scientific name maculata comes from these spots, and the other name of this begonia, “bamboo begonia“, comes from the shape of its stem.

-The cultivar that is specifically called ‘Tamaya ®’ is actually patented, meaning that it was developed by breeders who patiently ensured it would constantly provide us with its beauty!
+The variety that is specifically called ‘Tamaya ®’ is actually a patented cultivar, meaning that it was developed by breeders who patiently ensured it would constantly provide us with its beauty!
 Propagating it for sale is thus currently prohibited.

 Smart tip about Tamaya